-In accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 855-10-50, the Corporation has evaluated subsequent events and transactions through September 7, 2021, the date the financial statements were available to be issued.
-No events, with the exception of the information disclosed above, require recognition in the financial statements or disclosures of the Corporation.
+In accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 855-10-50, the Corporation has evaluated subsequent events and transactions through September 27, 2022, the date the financial statements were available to be issued.
+No events require recognition in the financial statements or disclosures of the Corporation.